keithledgerwood/WICLab-guide/009-Microsoft-365.md

 single sign-on from Okta to Azure AD.

-Note: You can't test single sign-on until you have enabled provisioning and assigned at least one user to this application in Okta.
+Note: You can't test single sign-on until you have enabled provisioning and assigned at least one user to this app in Okta.

 # Configure provisioning